 e) Proposals to recall multiple elected officers may be initiated through a single petition or motion, and may be mailed on a single referendum ballot, however, each individual officer’s proposed recall must be presented as a separate proposal on any applicable referendum ballot.

 Article VIII: Locals

-Section 1 – Charter: Local organizations may be chartered by the SEC or the state membership upon the application of five or more members in the area of a proposed Local.
+a) Local organizations may be chartered by the SEC or the state membership upon the application of five or more members in the area of a proposed Local.
 Local organizations may also be de-chartered by the State Party for good and documented cause, after a fair and open hearing at a state membership meeting or at a State Convention.

 b) The SEC or the state membership shall have the right to amend a Local charter if requested, or if it is found necessary by a vote of the State Party at a membership meeting.

 Section 2 – Specifications: A Local shall:

 a) consist of all members in good standing residing in the area designated by its charter;

 b) elect a Local Executive Committee of at least three members.

 a) The SPMI may authorize a Local Organizing Committee (“LOC”) in regions or areas of the State in which no chartered SPMI Local presently exists, as a local/regional subcommittee or working group of the SPMI, upon the application of at least two members in good standing who reside within the area, who are approved and willing to serve as LOC conveners.

 b) LOC’s may conduct local meetings, and help to coordinate Party organizing, outreach, and other areas of work within their regional areas where established, but shall not hold jurisdictionally representative or deliberative authority on the Party’s behalf.